Girish-Krishnan/ECE-SIPP-Python-ML/0_NumPy_Review/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Girish-Krishnan/ECE-SIPP-Python-ML/blob/main/0_NumPy_Review/numpy_review.ipynb)

+This option does not require you to install anything locally on your machine.
+The notebook contains explanations and code examples that you can run interactively.

 ## Option 2: Python Scripts

 You can also run the examples as standalone Python scripts.
 Each script corresponds to a section in the Jupyter Notebook.
 Firstly, ensure you have NumPy and Matplotlib installed: